-Throughout the past eleven years, ICAN has collected data with the assistance of the Department of Coroner and the Department of Children and Family Services.
-The body of this report presents a breakdown and analysis of the data collected for safely surrendered and abandoned infants for the years 2002 - 2012.
-This report also addresses the positive outcomes of the SSBL and Los Angeles County's efforts to implement the law: the adoption of ninety-seven safely surrendered infants and the safe reclamation of six infants.
+Throughout the past fourteen years, ICAN has collected data with the assistance of the Department of Coroner and the Department of Children and Family Services.
+The body of this report presents a breakdown and analysis of the data collected for safely surrendered and abandoned infants for the years 2002 - 2015.
+This report also addresses the positive outcomes of the SSBL and Los Angeles County's efforts to implement the law: the adoption of one hundred and thirty safely surrendered infants and the safe reclamation of eleven infants.

 It is hoped that the information contained in this report will be utilized to enhance public information strategies that will most effectively reach women who may be at risk of abandoning their newborns in an unsafe manner.
-In this effort, ICAN, along with the Los Angeles County Fire Department, has worked on public information campaigns and continues to inform both public and private entities about SSBL.
-ICAN manages an active, successful Speakers Bureau, reaching over a thousand individuals to date, with the intention that these individuals will continue to spread the word about the availability of the safe surrender option to those with whom they have contact.
+In this effort, Supervisor Don Knabe's office, along with ICAN, has worked on public information campaigns and continues to inform both public and private entities about SSBL.
+ICAN manages an active, successful Speakers Bureau, reaching numerous people each year, with the intention that these individuals will continue to spread the word about the availability of the safe surrender option to those with whom they have contact.

-Since SSBL went into effect on January 1, 2001, 105 infants have been safely surrendered in Los Angeles County, to date (April 5, 2013).
-Tragically, during this same time period, 70 infants have been found abandoned in Los Angeles County; 13 of these infants survived and 57 were found deceased.
-It is promising to note that the number of abandoned infants has declined from 14 infants in 2001 to an all time low of 1 infant in 2011 while the number of safe surrenders has increased from zero in 2001 to 10 each in 2002 and 2004 and 8 each in 2003 and 2005, and 11 in 2006.
-The year 2007 still holds the record with15 safe surrenders.
-In 2008 and 2009, there were 7 safe surrenders, 8 safe surrenders in 2010, and 6 in 2011.
-Finally, 2012, was another banner year, with 13 safely surrendered infants.
-During this same time period, the number of abandonments has experienced a downward trend with the all time low of only 1 abandoned infant occurring in 2011.
-This trend of having a low number of abandonments best demonstrates the effectiveness of the law.
-During the first three months of 2013, there has been one safe surrender and no abandoned infants.
+Since SSBL went into effect on January 1, 2001, 145 infants have been safely surrendered in Los Angeles County, to date (April 18, 2016).
+Tragically, during this same time period, 79 infants have been found abandoned in Los Angeles County; 21 of these infants survived and 58 were found deceased.
+It is promising to note that the number of abandoned infants has declined from 14 infants in 2001 to an all time low of 1 infant in 2011 and 2013, while the number of safe surrenders has increased from zero in 2001 to an all-time high of 18 in 2015.
+There were10 each in 2002 and 2004, 8 each in 2003 and 2005, and 11 in 2006.
+In 2007, there were 15 safe surrenders, which was another banner year.
+In 2008 and 2009, there were 7 safe surrenders, and 8 safe surrenders in 2010, and 6 in 2011.
+In 2012, there were 13 safely surrendered infants, and in 2013, there were 9 safe surrenders.
+In 2014 there were 11 safe surrenders.
+During this same time period, the number of abandonments has experienced a downward trend with the all time low of only 1 abandoned infant occurring in 2011 and in 2013.
+Unfortunately, this trend was threatened in 2014 when there were two abandoned surviving infants and then four abandonments in 2015.
+During the first four months of 2016, there have been three safe surrenders and two abandoned surviving infants.